CallMeSoumya2063/RandomCoolStuff/MB Loader Mods.md

 8. Now you should see a new option (com.mojang) popping up in NMM side-menu.
 If yes, then congrats!
 Now you can use this option to access Minecraft's storage easily.

 ### Method using Files app by Marc apps & software:
-1. Install and open [Files app app](<https://play.google.com/store/apps/details?id=com.marc.files>) by Marc apps & software.
+1. Install and open [Files app](<https://play.google.com/store/apps/details?id=com.marc.files>) by Marc apps & software.
 2. Tap ≡ in top left corner.
 In the side menu, choose "MB Loader" or "Draco Loader" or "MB2 Loader"
 3. This step is different depending on your Minecraft settings:
 - If your "storage" in Minecraft settings is set to "External", tap these following the sequence: `android_data` → `files` → `games` → `com.mojang` .
 This is where your game files are stored.